actionhero/actionhero/readme.markdown

 * shared or individual configuration for each peer.
 * Shared memory objects!
 	* actionHero's single-node cache,  `api.cache` is extended when operating in an actionCluster to allow for you to simply create redundant in-memory objects which can be accessed by any member of the cluster, even a peer which doesn't hold any of the data being accessed.
 	* Object duplication.
 Using `api.configData.actionCluster.nodeDuplication`, you can ensure that your cached objects will be present on n peers to survive the crash of a peer.
-In the event  a peer goes down, the remaining peers will reduplicate the object in question
+In the event  a peer goes down, the remaining peers will reduplicate the object in question.  actionHero will not delete extra copies of an object across peers, with the assumption they all might be different.

 __actionCluster.cache__ functions: